gebmecod/CMSC-198.1/README.md

 # CMSC-198.1
-A Repository for my CMSC 198.1 notes and deliverables.
+A repository for my CMSC 198.1 notes and deliverables.